Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Results and Discussion

 \subsection{Statistical Distribution of Received Energy}

-Fig. \ref{fig:4} illustrates the distribution of received pulse energy $\ln E_{r}$ under increasing transmit power levels $P_{t}$(from $P_{t}$ to $8P_{t}$).
-Each subplot overlays an MC-derived histogram with the corresponding log-normal probability density function and marks three representative damage thresholds ($\mathrm{10^{-3}J,10^{-2}J,\textrm{and }10^{-1}J}$) on the abscissa.
-Annotated boxes report the calculated values of $\bar{P}_{\mathrm{kill}}$ for each threshold using Eq.\,\eqref{eq: Pki_Dash}.
-It is clear from the figure that the log-normal model accurately reproduces the MC-derived histograms.
-It also shows that increasing $P_{t}$ shifts the energy distribution rightward (higher mean energy) while maintaining its log-normal shape, thereby increasing the fraction of pulses that exceed a given threshold.
-For example, at the baseline power level, $\bar{P}_{\mathrm{kill}}$ is approximately 0.508, 0.397, and 0.007 for the three thresholds; doubling $P_{t}$ increases these values to 0.641, 0.534, and 0.013, respectively.
-This monotonic trend explains the dwell-time results shown in Fig. \ref{fig:3}: higher transmit power increases the per-pulse kill probability, thus reducing the number of pulses (or the time) required to achieve a desired cumulative neutralization probability.
+Fig.~\ref{fig:4} illustrates the distribution of received pulse energy \(\ln E_{r}\) under increasing transmit power levels \(P_t\) (from \(P_t\) to \(8P_t\)).
+Each subplot overlays an MC-derived histogram with the corresponding log-normal probability density function and marks three representative effective susceptibility thresholds (\(10^{-3}\,\mathrm{J}\), \(10^{-2}\,\mathrm{J}\), and \(10^{-1}\,\mathrm{J}\)) on the abscissa.
+Annotated boxes report the calculated values of \(\bar{P}_{\mathrm{kill}}\) for each threshold using Eq.~\eqref{eq:Pkill_mean_lnE}.
+The log-normal model accurately reproduces the MC-derived histograms.
+Increasing \(P_t\) shifts the energy distribution rightward while maintaining its log-normal shape, thereby increasing the fraction of pulses associated with higher exposure-response probability.
+For example, at the baseline power level, \(\bar{P}_{\mathrm{kill}}\) is approximately 0.508, 0.397, and 0.007 for the three thresholds; doubling \(P_t\) increases these values to 0.641, 0.534, and 0.013, respectively.
+This monotonic trend explains the dwell time results shown in Fig.~\ref{fig:3}: higher transmit power increases the per-pulse engagement-effectiveness probability, thus reducing the number of pulses, or dwell time, required to achieve a desired cumulative engagement-effectiveness probability.